loading_gif

 Ubergrad Logo

-What is a credibility interview?
+What is a Credibility Interview Required For UK Study Visa?
 What to expect from it?

 There are two battles to be won if you dream to study in the UK or anywhere in the world for that matter - first, getting admission into a university and second, getting a study visa.

-To study in the UK, you get your university admission after clearing through a mandatory admission interview with the university officials.
-Once you get your CAS (Confirmation of Acceptance for Studies), which is your final offer letter from the UK university, you will be eligible to apply for a study visa (Tier 4 General Visa).
-Before your study visa is granted, you will have to go through one final interview with the UK Visas and Immigration (UKVI), which is your visa interview or also known as the credibility interview.
+To study in the UK, you get your university admission after clearing a mandatory admission interview with the university officials.
+Once you get your CAS (Confirmation of Acceptance for Studies)- which is your final offer letter from the UK university- you will be eligible to apply for a study visa.
+Before your study visa is granted, you will have to go through one final interview with the UK Visas and Immigration (UKVI), which is your visa interview.
+This visa interview is also known as the credibility interview.

-This whole process might be pretty overwhelming to you.
-However, it is not difficult or impossible if you understand what UKVI looks for in a genuine student and prepare for it.
+Through a credibility interview, the UKVI is looking to see if you are a genuine student.
 In this article, you will understand what exactly a credibility interview is and get an idea of what type of questions you can expect from the interview.

 What is a Credibility Interview?

 A credibility interview is an interview conducted by the UKVI (UK Visas and Immigration) to authenticate your intentions of studying in the UK.
-Upon clearing this interview, you will be provided the Tier 4 (General) study visa.
+Upon clearing this interview, you will be provided the UK student visa.
+Please note, the UK student visa was previously the Tier 4 General Visa.
+Click here to read more.

 The duration of the interview is generally around 10-15 minutes.
 A video recording of your interview and your documents are sent to an Entry Clearance Officer who will then assess your application.

-The questions asked will be focused on your reasons to study in the UK, your background, study plans, professional goals, and finances.
-Similar questions are also asked in your university admission interview to recognize your capability of being a genuine and good student.
+The questions they officers ask you will focus on your reasons to study in the UK, your background, study plans, professional goals, and finances.
+These questions will be similar to the ones during your university admission interview to recognize your capability of being a genuine and good student.
 This is because according to the new UK government rules, every university must maintain a minimum of 90% success visa rate for the CAS released by them.
 If they have less than 90% success rate, their sponsorship license (provided by the UK government) may be canceled.

-• Unable to justify or provide financial proof to support yourself financially during your study time in the UK (both tuition fees and living expenses).
+• Unable to justify or provide financial proof or proof of being able to support themselves financially during their study time in the UK (both tuition fees and living expenses).

-• Ignorance about the university and course details which shows the interviewer that you have not done enough research.
+• Ignorance about the university and course details which shows the interviewer that you have not done enough research and may not be a genuine student.

-• Not having a fixed plan for your study time in the UK and after graduating.
+• Not having a fixed plan for their study time in the UK and after graduating.

 • Having plans to permanently stay back in the UK after graduating.

-• Practice for the interview by taking part in as many mock interviews as possible.
+• Practice Practice Practice: Practice for the interview by taking part in as many mock interviews as possible.

-• Research about the university from online articles and the university’s website and know your course details (you can also get details at www.ubergrad.com).
+• Research and Learn: You can never know too much about your university: Research about the university from online articles and the university’s website and know your course details thoroughly (you can also get details at www.ubergrad.com).

-• Make sure you are dressed decently in formal clothing (even if it is a video interview).
+• Dress the Part: Make sure you are dressed decently in formal clothing (even if it is a video interview).

-• Double-check your details and documents and arrive at the venue early.
+• Give Yourself an Early Start: Double-check your details and documents and arrive at the venue early.

 Why do you want to study in the UK?

 You can answer this by talking about the educational standard differences between India and the UK or the unavailability of course options in India.
-You can also talk about the advantages of studying in the UK like its shorter course duration, world-renowned education system, research facilities, cultural diversity, and reputation of universities.
+You can also talk about the advantages of studying in the UK, for instance, its shorter course duration, world-renowned education system, research facilities, cultural diversity, and reputation of universities.

 Why did you choose this university instead of another university?

 This question is asked to understand if you have done enough research about a particular university before choosing it.
-In this case, you can talk about what you know about the university like its distinct features, research facilities, its ranking in the chosen field, and any other reason which might have prompted you to choose that particular university.
+In this case, you can talk about what you know about the university like its distinct features, research facilities, its ranking in the chosen field, specific faculty members you want to work with, and any other reason which might have prompted you to choose that particular university.
 You need to explain why that reason is important to you.
 You are also expected to mention other universities you have considered to apply and the reason for not choosing them.

 Why did you choose this course and how many modules does it have?